Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 New code contributions should be primarily made using GitHub pull requests.
 This involves you creating a personal fork of the project, adding your new code to a branch in your fork, and then triggering a pull request using the GitHub web UI (it's easier than it sounds).
 A pull request is both a technical process (to get the code from your branch into the main repository) and a framework for performing code reviews.

+In many cases, it is worth having a discussion with the community before investing serious time in development.
+For these cases, create an issue of type "feature review" with a description of the problem you are trying to solve.

 Bug fixes and minor updates should just be made in the shared repository itself.
 Of course, you can create a pull request for these types of changes, but doing a pull request just to fix a typo in JavaDoc is a bit heavyweight.

 There's a good guide to performing pull requests at [https://help.github.com/articles/using-pull-requests](https://help.github.com/articles/using-pull-requests).
 In the terms used in that article, we use both the **Fork & Pull** and the **Shared Repository Model**.